 The Old Rectory sleeps 14 in 6 bedrooms.

--2 rooms with 1 double and 1 single
+1 private room with 1 double and 1 single ( top floor:)

-Bed linens and towels are provided.
-All bedrooms have drawers and hanging space, a small safe, and a radiator with individual temperature control.
+All bed linens and towels are provided.
+Each bed has a duvet, duvet cover, 2 pillows for each person, bottom sheet and a cotton throw.
+All bedrooms have drawers and hanging space or wardrobe, a radiator with individual temperature control.
 Cots are also available and can be moved to suit needs.
-Please note that cot linens are not provided, and only one set of bed linens are provided for each bed, so please bring more if you will need them.
+Please note that cot linens are not provided.
+Towels are provided for each person as well as extra in the bathrooms and hand towels.

 We provide a well equipped kitchen so you can be economical and independent.
 Please scroll down for a detailed list of kitchen items...Dining FacilitiesThe dining room seats 12 around one table.
 Outside dining for 12 with barbecue.
 A high chair is also available on request.